teoxoy/lua-in-js/CONTRIBUTING.md

 1. Fork the repo
 2. Clone your fork
 3. Download the recommended workspace extensions in vscode
-4. Make your changes in a new git branch (`git checkout -b my-fix-branch master`)
+4. Create a new branch (`git checkout -b my-fix-branch master`)
-5. Run `yarn`
+5. Install packages via `npm i`
-6. Run `yarn start`
+6. Make changes
-7. Open the link in a browser or use the vscode debugger
+7. Build the library `npm run build`
-8. Make changes
+8. Run tests `npm run test`
 9. Commit your changes using a descriptive commit message
 10. Push your branch to GitHub `git push origin my-fix-branch`
 11. Start a pull request from GitHub